hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 1122

 We scattered them through the land in communities – some of them were righteous and others were less so.
-We tested them with both prosperity and adversity, so that they would return.
+We tested them with both prosperity and adversity, so that they would return [to Allah’s Obedience].

 # 1123